SHORT EARS, LONG TALES

 Kathy Hanson is a free-lance writer for various local and regional newspapers and Duluth magazines.
 She is a staff reporter for the Sawyer County Record, the Sawyer County field editor for Our Wisconsin magazine, copy editor for the Bayfield County Journal, and feature writer for the Sawyer County Gazette.
 She was previously a staff reporter, business writer, columnist and copy editor for the Sawyer County Record.

 Allison Slavick works as a consultant to nonprofits all over the country, especially museums.
-For fifteen years she directed the Cable Natural History Museum, and previously worked at the New York Botanical Garden and the Smithsonian Institution.
+For fifteen years she directed the Cable Natural History Museum, and previously worked as a scientist at the New York Botanical Garden and the Smithsonian Institution.
 She mountain bikes, skis, and picks berries near her home on Crystal Lake in southern Bayfield County.
-Slavick is the Czech word for nightingale, a group of which is called a watch.
+Questions, comments, or suggestions for future articles may be sent to her at email@example.com.

 (Archives - Short Ears Long Tales)